shakty/artex/README.md

 ## Notes

 Current codebase is ported to nodeGame version 6 from previous versions.
 It is _not_ the exact code used in either paper.
-In particular, a notable difference from paper 2 is that creation and submissions are in two separate steps, instead of in the same step with a popup window.
+In particular, a notable difference from paper 2 is that creation and submission are in two separate steps, instead of in the same step with a popup window.
 Moreover, in paper 2 there was no pre-game survey, only a small demographics survey at the end of the experiment.
 Finally, actual payoff values are different.

 ## Links